CemraJC/clickfix/README.md

 1. Delete the contents of the directory
 1. Put the latest stuff in

 **Uninstall**<br>
 To remove all traces of ClickFix from your computer, simply click "Reset" in the tray menu or the settings window and delete the folder you put it in.

+**Donations**<br id="donations">
+If ClickFix has been useful for you, and you would like to donate to the developers, use [this link to send money to Decatronics](https://www.paypal.com/donate?hosted_button_id=2CR4F6BNL2WLU), the software and design group that made it happen.

+Alternatively, consider making a donation to the [AutoHotKey foundation](https://www.autohotkey.com/foundation/) who made this all possible! (link at the bottom of their page.)

 **Obligatory garbage**<br>
-Copyright &copy; 2017 Jason Cemra - released under the [GPLv3](http://www.gnu.org/licenses/)
+Copyright &copy; 2020 Jason Cemra - released under the [GPLv3](http://www.gnu.org/licenses/)

 # Learn more here: